The European Parliamentary elections took place on Thursday 23 May 2019.View European election details

 The Microchipping of Dogs Regulation 2015 came into force on the 6th of April 2016.
 This means that all dogs over 8 weeks old must be micro-chipped (by veterinary professionals or suitably qualified people) and up-to-date details of the dog's keeper must be registered on an approved database.
 Microchips should only be implanted by veterinary professionals or suitably qualified people.

-The responsibility lies with the new keeper to change the previous keeper's details unless already changed by the previous keeper
+The responsibility lies with the new keeper to update the chip details unless already changed by the previous keeper.

 Previous legislation already applies to dogs purchased or brought in from abroad.
 They must be micro-chipped and; if remaining in England, registered within 30 days of the dog's arrival.